avi-nz/NBA-Playoff-Prediction-Simulation/project_document.md

 games = games.sort_values("DATE")
 ```

-We can do this my first sorting the games by when they were played so the teams that play
+We can do this my first sorting the games by when they were played, so the teams that play
 each other on the same night will be next to each other.
-Then we need make sure that there are two teams playing on each given night.
-If not then skip that date.
+Then we need to make sure there are two teams playing each night.
+If not, then skip that date.
-Assign one team to team A and the other to Team B and also store other important information such as
+Assign one team to Team A and the other to Team B, and also store other important information such as
-the game_ID the team names and also what was the score of each team so we can see who won the game.
+the game_ID, the team names, and also what was the score of each team so we can see who won the game.

 ```
          GAME_ID        DATE  ...
 TEAM_A_PTS TEAM_B_PTS